StreakYC/live-set/README.md

 keep it populated, then you will not be able to auto-close the resource when the LiveSet loses its subscribers.
 You will have to provide your own mechanism to close the resource manually if necessary.

+The optional `options` parameter may have a `scheduler` property specifying the Scheduler instance to use.

 This function is inspired by the nonstandard "Promise.defer()" function that some Promise libraries have implemented.